Table of Contents[Hide][Show]

 There are lots of options for non-hotel stays on South Padre Island, including vacation rentals, RV parks, and campgrounds.
 In fact, a large percentage of visitors are what the locals call “Winter Texans.”
 Those are the northerners who head south and stay for a month or more to avoid the cold winter months.

-If you prefer a more traditional stay, there also are a growing number of hotels along Padre Blvd.
+If you prefer a more traditional stay, there also are a growing number of hotels along Padre Boulevard.
 I stayed as a guest of Visit South Padre Island at the Hilton Garden Inn.
-The extra space of the second room with a pull-out sofa bed couch and its own television, as well as the over-large bathroom, always make a Hilton Garden Inn a good choice for families.
+The extra space of the second room with a pull-out sofa bed couch and its own television, as well as the overly-large bathroom, always make a Hilton Garden Inn a good choice for families.
 Be sure to sign up for the Hilton Honors Program to get free wifi.

 Features to love about this one: It’s just a short walk along a lovely boardwalk to the beach and the pool is huge and inviting.
-Unfortunately, when I visited the pool water was very chilly—even the kids didn’t last long before they repaired to the two small hot tubs.
+Unfortunately, when I visited the pool water was so cold that even the kids didn’t last long before they repaired to the two small hot tubs.
 Comfy round cabana chairs line the pool deck.
 In South Padre for a conference?
 The South Padre Convention Center is across the street.